 Mr. Hsiao is the co-editor and co-author of the California Environmental and Natural Resources Law Handbook, a comprehensive treatise now in its 12th edition.
 He serves as a lecturer for the American Law Institute and the American Bar Association on expert witness testimony and litigation skills in chemical cases.
 He also has spoken and written widely on the subject of chemical regulation and litigation.
 Mr. Hsiao was nominated to membership in the American Chemical Society and is a former member and newsletter author for the American Institute of Chemical Engineers.

-Mr. Hsiao is president-elect of the board of directors of the Los Angeles County Bar Association Counsel for Justice, one of the nation’s oldest and largest providers of pro bono legal services.
+Mr. Hsiao is president of the board of directors of the Los Angeles County Bar Association Counsel for Justice, one of the nation’s oldest and largest providers of pro bono legal services.
 He is elected as a fellow of the American Bar Foundation and is former chair of the State Bar of California Committee on Legal Services to the Poor.
 He is a recipient of the Wiley W. Manuel Award for pro bono legal services from the State Bar.

 Mr. Hsiao is a magna cum laude graduate in chemical engineering from the University of Utah, where he received the Outstanding Student Award from the American Institute of Chemical Engineers.
 He obtained his J.D. in 1985 from the Boalt Hall School of Law, University of California at Berkeley, where he received the McBaine Advocacy Award.